 This measure is calculated by recording the number of completed background investigations on lottery retailers, lottery vendors, lottery operator employees, potential commission employees and/or other individuals as assigned as closed by the approval by the Enforcement Division Director regardless of when the case was actually opened.
 The approval date of an investigation is recorded in the Compliance Activity Monitoring Process (CAMP) case management tracking system.

 Data Limitations:

 Delay in the receipt of information and the request and receipt of documents from outside sources may affect the time and number of investigations completed.

-Calculation Type: Cumulative
+Calculation Type:

-New Measure: No
+Cumulative

-Strategy A.1.4.
-Security
+New Measure:

-Efficiency Measure A.1.4.a: Average Time to Complete Investigations (Days)
+No

-Short Definition:
+Target Attainment: